benjamin-heasly/pyramid/README.md

 When writing either format, Pyramid appends one trial at a time and leaves the file in a consistent state between trials.

-Likewise, either format supports reading trials one at a time and doesn't require downstream processing to load the entire data into memory.
+Likewise, either format supports reading trials one at a time so downstream processing won't have to load the entire file into memory.

 ## Load Trials